SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 for all children of the current object. ``ADD`` notifiers are collected top-down, ``REMOVE`` notifiers are collected bottom-up.

-Because the order of child objects is arbitrary, e.g. the arrivals of an origin, each object on the remote side has to be found in the set of local objects.
-For public objects (e.g. origins, magnitudes, magnitudes..), the ``publicID`` property is used for comparison.
+Because the order of child objects is arbitrary, e.g., the arrivals of an origin, each object on the remote side has to be found in the set of local objects.
+For public objects (e.g., origins, magnitudes, magnitudes..), the ``publicID`` property is used for comparison.
 All other objects are compared by looking at their index properties.
-For e.g. arrivals this is the ``pickID`` property, for comments the ``id`` property.
+For e.g., arrivals this is the ``pickID`` property, for comments the ``id`` property.

 Ones all notifiers are collected they are send to the local messaging system.
 For performance reasons and because of the processing logic of listening |scname|